fzero/lessjs/README.md

 * Professional developer since 1997
 * Instructor at Lighthouse Labs and freelance developer

-## Why am I doing this talk?

-The alternative title is "Fabio says things that should be obvious but aren't anymore"
+## Why?

-The web fine, then we broke it.
+The web was fine, then we broke it.

 ### In the olden days...